Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Introduction

 \section{Introduction}

-Transfer learning has emerged as a critical paradigm in modern machine learning, especially in scenarios where labeled data is scarce for the target task.
+Transfer learning has emerged as a critical paradigm in modern machine learning, especially in scenarios where labeled data is scarce for the target task~\cite{xiao2024selective}.
 By leveraging knowledge from related source tasks, transfer learning enables models to generalize more effectively and efficiently to the target task.
 In recent years, transfer learning has a wide range of applications.
 For example, in deep reinforcement learning, transfer learning plays a crucial role in accelerating policy learning and improving sample efficiency by transferring policies, representations, or experience \cite{tpami2023_zhu_Reinforcelearning_transfer}.
 In healthcare, transfer learning leverages large medical datasets to support rare disease diagnosis with limited clinical data \cite{serte2022deep}.
 In natural language processing, pretrained models built on large-scale transfer learning foundations have revolutionized performance across a wide range of downstream tasks \cite{devlin2019bert}.
-While single-source transfer learning has been studied earlier, growing attention is now being paid to the multi-source transfer learning.
-In such scenarios, one key question is how to effectively use the data from the source tasks.
-For tasks that share more similarity with the target, its samples ought to be used more extensively, while for tasks that are less similar, its samples should be used with caution.
-In fact, transferred knowledge can even undermine the learning of target task, which is termed as negative transfer.\cite{wang2019characterizing} In multi-source transfer learning scenarios where source data are considered to be abundant with respect to target data, it is important to determine the effective amount of information to be transferred.
+While single-source transfer learning has been studied earlier, growing attention is now being paid to multi-source transfer learning.
+With the rapid development of large language models (LLMs) trained on massive and diverse corpora, effectively leveraging complementary knowledge from multiple heterogeneous data sources has become increasingly important.